-The College offers over 50 AS courses - probably the largest range of options available in any college in the country.
-Options include familiar subjects but also many that are not usually available at GCSE.
-Also available is the well established and world class International Baccalaureate qualification.
-The College also offers a number of Additional Studies courses.
+The College currently offers over 50 A Level (or equivalent) courses - probably the largest range of A Level subject options available in any college in the country.
+Options include familiar subjects but also many that are not usually studied at GCSE.
+There is also an opportunity to improve GCSE qualifications through the Advanced Foundation Programme.
+Full course details can also be found in our Prospectus.

-A-Level is a nationally recognised and well-respected qualification, providing students with a route through to university or employment.
-At the Sixth Form College, a wide range of more than 60 choices allows students to develop a programme and timetable which best suits their needs, interests and aspirations, without timetable or ‘blocking’ or ‘clash’ restrictions.
+A Level is a nationally recognised and well-respected two year Sixth Form qualification, providing students with a route through to university or employment.
+At the Sixth Form College, a wide range of A Level choices allows students to develop a programme and timetable which best suits their needs, interests and aspirations, without timetable or ‘blocking’ or ‘clash’ restrictions.
 Most students will study 3 A Levels for two academic years – but some will study 4 courses.
 All A Level classes are taught on the college site and students will have classes on each weekday, with classes for each subject on 4 of the 5 days.

-The Advanced Foundation Programme offers the chance to complete a range of GCSE courses in one year.
-Some of these courses may be ‘retakes’ in familiar subject areas such as Maths, English or Science, whereas others may offer the opportunity to study a subject with a BTEC (First level 2) qualification framework e.g. Science, or study new GCSE or BTEC subjects such as Media or Economics at GCSE Level.
-In some cases the programme of study may also involve the opportunity to study some carefully selected subjects at AS Level.
+The Advanced Foundation Programme offers the chance to complete a range of GCSE, or equivalent, courses in one year.
+Some of these courses may be GCSE ‘retakes’ in familiar subject areas such as GCSE Maths or English, whereas others offer the opportunity to study a subject with a BTEC (First level 2) qualification framework e.g. Science, or study new GCSE or BTEC subjects such as Media Studies or Citizenship or Business.

-AFP core subject groups (e.g. English Language, English Literature, Maths, Core Science) are largely targeted at getting those students who achieved GCSE grade 3’s at school to grade 4’s, but we also see the AFP course as an opportunity and a chance to progress on a wider level in a new and more adult environment .
+The core GCSE courses (GCSE English Language, English Literature and Maths) are largely targeted at getting those students who achieved GCSE grade 3’s at school to grade 4’s, but we also see the AFP course as an opportunity and a chance to progress on a wider level in a new and more adult environment .
 For some students it’s a chance to rediscover their confidence and gives them the motivation to achieve their potential, leaving behind whatever happened first time around.
-For others it may offer the opportunity to repair their GCSE profile if factors such as illness or relocation have disrupted progress, before moving onto further study at AS Level and beyond.
-Students come to AFP along a variety of different routes – some are offered a place at interview, long before they enrol, whereas others will transfer from an A-Level or IB application if their GCSE results do not fulfil initial expectations.
+For others it may offer the opportunity to improve their GCSE profile if factors such as illness or relocation have disrupted progress, before moving onto further study at A Level and beyond.
+Students come to AFP along a variety of different routes – some are offered a place at interview, long before they enrol, whereas others will transfer from an A Level if their GCSE results do not fulfil initial expectations.

-All AFP students are taught by subject specialist drawn from the A-Level and IB Teaching teams, using the full range of college facilities.
+All AFP students are taught by subject specialist drawn from the A Level Teaching teams, using the full range of college facilities.
 They are taught within a close, supportive community, with plenty of access to support for their learning.
 AFP students are also able to take advantage of other features of the college such as our extensive additional studies programme.

 As well as a very broad range of options from the Additional Studies programme, there are a wide range of clubs, activities and societies at College.
 The more you get involved, the more you will enjoy your time with us and the more skills and abilities you will develop.